 5. Can whitening strips turn your gums white?

-If you don't supervise yourself while using whitening strips, you could burn your gums or develop white spots on your gums.
+If you don't supervise yourself while using whitening strips, you could burn your gums or develop white spots on your burned gums.
 If swallowed, bleaching agents can irritate the throat and cause nausea or stomach discomfort.